wsuf-teaching/flight-diary/README.md

 python .\server.py
 ```

 This small server by default will run on port 5000.
-Therefore its full address will be either `localhost:5000` or `127.0.0.1:5000`.
+Therefore its full address will be either `http://localhost:5000` or `http://127.0.0.1:5000`.
-Finally, as the endpoint defined in the server is `/test_flights`, the actual endpoint you will have to send a request from your own form running through the Live server will be `http://127.0.0.1:5000/test_flights`
+Finally, as the endpoint defined in the server is `/test_flights`, the actual endpoint you will have to send a request from your fetch call (as it is included in the .js code) will be `http://127.0.0.1:5000/test_flights`

 > You can stop the small server by pressing CTRL+C on your keyboard while in the terminal or simply by closing the terminal window.